-Summary Compensation Table - 2016
+Summary Compensation Table - 2017

-The following table presents information regarding the total compensation awarded to, earned by, or paid to our chief executive officer and the two most highly-compensated executive officers (other than the chief executive officer) who were serving as executive officers as of December 31, 2016 for services rendered in all capacities to us for the years ended December 31, 2016 and December 31, 2015.
-These individuals are our named executive officers for 2016.
+The following table presents information regarding the total compensation awarded to, earned by, or paid to our chief executive officer and the two most highly-compensated executive officers (other than the chief executive officer) who were serving as executive officers as of December 31, 2017 for services rendered in all capacities to us for the years ended December 31, 2017 and December 31, 2016 up to two additional individuals for whom disclosure would have been provided but for the fact that the individual was not serving as an executive officer of the Company as of December 31, 2017.
+These individuals are our named executive officers for 2017.